derlin-asp/Class-Based-Selenium-Tests/README.md

 <h2>Test Classes</h2>

-These test classes are composed of PageObjectModels which contain the methods for navigation and verification.
+These classes launch the POM class methods.
+Each Test Class is a single test.

-<h3>login.py</h3>
+They have names like <b>test_feature_being_tested.py</b>

-tests Log in and Logout functionality via front end.
+So test_admin_employee_sort.py would be testing the sorting feature on the admin page.

-is composed of LoginPage objects.
+<h2>Page Object Models</h2>

-<h3>admin_page.py</h3>
+These files contain the object representation of the pages being tested.

-Tests the sorting feature of the employee table on the admin page.
-This verifies that it sorts it into alphabetical order.
+this includes the locators from the locators class and the methods for testing features.

- 	Logic for the sortation verify is located in test_admin_employee_sort.py
+They are named like AdminPage.py